Tina Fey: Other work

 In 1997, Fey and other members of The Second City provided voices for the pinball game Medieval Madness.

 In 1999, Fey and Amy Poehler provided voices for the video game Deer Avenger 2: Deer in the City.

 In 2000, Fey partnered with fellow SNL cast member Rachel Dratch in the Off Broadway two-woman show Dratch & Fey at the Upright Citizens Brigade Theater in New York City.
 The production was well received by critics.
 Tim Townsend of The Wall Street Journal wrote that the fun part of watching Fey and Dratch perform was "seeing how comfortable they are with each other".
 He concluded that the production "isn't about two women being funny ...
 Dratch and Fey are just funny.
 Period."
 One of the SNL sketches, "Sully and Denise", originated at The Second City.

 In 2001, Fey formed the television production company Little Stranger with longtime collaborator Eric Gurian.
 It produces many projects Fey is featured in, including the sitcoms 30 Rock and Unbreakable Kimmy Schmidt.

 On August 13, 2007, Fey made a guest appearance in the Sesame Street episode "The Bookaneers".
 She appeared as a guest judge on the November 25, 2007, episode of the Food Network program Iron Chef America.

 Fey has appeared as Tinker Bell in Disney's campaign "Year of a Million Dreams".
 She has also done commercials for American Express and Garnier Nutrisse.
 Fey also had guest voice roles in the animated comedy series SpongeBob SquarePants and Phineas and Ferb.

 On April 5, 2011, Fey's autobiography, Bossypants, was released to a positive review from The New York Times.
 Critic Janet Maslin reviewed the book, saying that "Bossypants isn't a memoir.
 It's a spiky blend of humor, introspection, critical thinking and Nora Ephron-isms for a new generation."
+The book topped The New York Times Best Seller list and remained there for five weeks upon its release.

 In 2011, Fey narrated The Secret Life of Girls, a two-hour-long radio documentary produced by The Kitchen Sisters.
 She introduced stories of women and girls from around the world, and also shared memories of her own girlhood and mother.

 In 2012, Fey made her rapping debut on the Childish Gambino (Donald Glover) mixtape Royalty.
 Glover is a former writer on 30 Rock, on which he worked with Fey.
 That same year, Fey was featured as herself in the episode "iShock America" of the Nickelodeon teen sitcom iCarly.